altwajre/hello-akka/resources/docs/05-clustering/08-distributed-data/README.md

 - This means that you cannot have too large data entries, because then the remote message size will be too large.

 # Learn More about CRDTs

-    The Final Causal Frontier talk by Sean Cribbs Eventually Consistent Data Structures talk by Sean Cribbs Strong Eventual Consistency and Conflict-free Replicated Data Types talk by Mark Shapiro A comprehensive study of Convergent and Commutative Replicated Data Types paper by Mark Shapiro et. al.
+- The Final Causal Frontier talk by Sean Cribbs.
+- Eventually Consistent Data Structures talk by Sean Cribbs.
+- Strong Eventual Consistency and Conflict-free Replicated Data Types talk by Mark Shapiro.
+- A comprehensive study of Convergent and Commutative Replicated Data Types paper by Mark Shapiro et. al.

 # Dependencies